 A group of local parishioners have agreed to write a plan for the benefit of the community and all the parishioners will be consulted and views sought at all stages of the plan.
 The group is encouraged by Badby Parish Council and progress is monitored and reported on at monthly Badby Parish Council meetings.

 Daventry District Council will consult on the plan from Monday 9th April to Friday 25th May.
 After this consultation the plan and any comments made will be examined by an independant examiner before it is finalised.
 There will then be a referendum within the parish as to whether to accept the plan.
-It is planned that the referendum on the plan will take place in early 2018.
+It is planned that the referendum on the plan will take place in late 2018.